 Understanding the Differences

-The more you know, the more you can make an informed decision that best first yours family.
+The more you know, the more you can make an informed decision that is best for your family.
 A doctor who specializes in urinary conditions in children, called a pediatric urologist, is best equipped to discuss your options, so ask your doctor to refer you right away if your child has been diagnosed with VUR.

 If your child has a milder case of VUR (grade I), your child’s doctor may suggest “watchful waiting,” also called surveillance.
 (With mild cases, children sometimes outgrow VUR.)
 This means that you will need to keep an eye out for signs of a urinary tract infection (UTI) with fever (called a febrile UTI or fUTI).
 A new febrile UTI could mean your child’s VUR is getting worse or that the infected urine is reaching the kidney.

 You probably know the common signs of a UTI, like burning during urination or odd-smelling urine.
 But it’s important to know that your child may not show any symptoms beyond being irritable or uninterested in eating.
 Your child may not be able to communicate that he or she is uncomfortable, so be sure to call your doctor if you suspect your child has a febrile UTI.